 - Riders may travel on open land shown as full yellow and on forested land shown as white.
-These imply a ridability of 25-50%. - Riders may NOT travel on other types of yellow open land or green forest, and these are used for terrain that is not suitable or simply not mapped.
+These imply a ridability of 25-50%. - Riders may travel on open land with scattered trees shown as white with full yellow dots.
+This symbol is made up of two allowable colours as above and also implies a ridability of 25-50%.

-- On allowable areas, crossable fences (and if applicable stone walls and pipelines) are shown.
+- Riders may NOT travel on other types of yellow open land or green forest, and these are used for terrain that is not suitable or simply not mapped. - On allowable areas, crossable fences (and if applicable stone walls and pipelines) are shown.
 These features, and any watercourses and streams, may be assumed to require a dismount. - On allowable areas, high fences (and if applicable high stone walls and pipelines) are generally forbidden to cross.
 Any crossing points in these (eg gates) are marked with a crossing point symbol (if no dismount is required) or the obstacle symbol (if a dismount is required). - Riders may travel on green equivalents of the track symbols.
 The dash length of a green line will indicate ridability just as for tracks.
 Green lines may pass through otherwise non-allowed terrain.
 Or green lines may show a recommended or faster route through allowed land.
 They will follow clear terrain features such as forest edges, ridges, gullies.